SAP-archive/cloud-maven-plugin/README.md

 	[java]   https://votingmyaccount.netweaver.ondemand.com
 	...

-After successful deployment and startup of the instance, we can now access our web application in the SAP NetWeaver Cloud.
+After successful deployment and startup of the instance, we can now access our web application in the SAP HANA Cloud.
 To do this, we need to append a slash `/` and the name of the web application at the end of the URL that is shown on the console after the startup of the instance.
 As the web application in our example is called `voting` we use the following URL in our favorite web browser to access it:

 	https://votingmyaccount.netweaver.ondemand.com/voting